Archery at the Games

 As these games are more about our history than our current technology, compound bows and crossbows will not be allowed.
 Also consider, our butts and safety backstops are not designed for compound bows or crossbows.

 Personal archery tack is allowed in these games.
 It must pass inspection for safe use.
 You may not shoot your bow if it has frayed string, cracks or unaligned bow limbs.
 If you wear your quiver outside the archery arena, the arrows must be tied into the quiver with your bowstring.

 There will be two shooting divisions:

 - Open Handbow will include recurves and longbows of any material.
-Sights and . stabilizers are not allowed.
+Sights, mechanical releases, and stabilizers are not allowed.
 Arrows may be made from any material.
 Broadheads are not allowed.

 The Archery Chairman for the games is the final authority for all interpretations of these rules.